 I saw the demonstrations outside Government House, topped by an angry sea of waving red books, in Lower Albert Road not far from our flat.
-I only have a lingering impression of the event and don’t recall much more.
+I only have a lingering impression of the events and don’t recall much more.
 My father, Jack Spackman, said I asked him why the governor didn’t just come out and talk to them.

 When I wasn’t asking naïve questions, I was quickly becoming fluent in the revolutionary songs and slogans which blared from the loudspeakers on the parapets of the Bank of China building in Central.

 The East is Red, the sun is rising!
 Being patriotic is no crime!
 Struggle against atrocities is justified!
 Blood debts must be repaid in blood!
 Down with British imperialism!
 Long live the invincible Thought of Chairman Mao!

 In July the bombs started.
 Thousands were planted across the city, many manufactured in left-aligned schools, which killed 15 people and wounded many more.
 The most bitter of the bombs was wrapped like a gift and killed two small children outside their home.

 The demonstrators sang vigorous songs of the Cultural Revolution and chanted slogans.
 At times different groups were singing different songs, with cacophonous results which ill accorded with the sentiments of the most popular number, Unity is Strength – David Bonavia, Hong Kong 1967